 The BTEC Higher National Diploma is a two-year course that offers a strong emphasis on practical skills alongside the development of key knowledge and understanding of business.

-Students are attracted to this strong vocational course because it gives them the knowledge and skills they need for a wide range of businesses in all sectors.
+Students are attracted to this course because it gives them the knowledge and skills they need for a wide range of businesses in all sectors.
 Students can progress into employment or to further study.